6 minutes to read | Last updated January 6, 2021

 - Check the product with keyboard; not a mouse.
 Can you access all features?
 Can you operate all controls?

-- If the product is web-based, run its pages through an online accessibility checker such as AMP, the University’s free web accessibility testing tool.
+- If the product is a web-based application, run its pages through an online accessibility checker.
+See the Accessibility Checker section below for a recommended list of tools.